-In its Petition to Intervene, the Consumer Advocate asks that the Authority grant its request to intervene in this proceeding because "consumers' interests, rights, duties or privileges may be affected by the proceeding."
+In its Petition to Intervene, the Consumer Advocate asks that the Authority grant its request to intervene in this proceeding because "[t]he interests of consumers... may be affected by the TRA's decision in this case."
 In support of its request, the Consumer Advocate states that it is authorized under Tenn.
-Code Ann. § 65-4-118 to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority, and that Tennessee-American Water is a public utility regulated by the TRA that provides water services to consumers in the state of Tennessee.
+Code Ann. § 65-4-118 to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority.